PhilLAL/waltz-docs/docs/user_guide.md

 press “Apply”
 ```

+#### 1.2.2 Sign out
+Use this for correct end of session and to prevent others from changing
+your settings and managing your hosts and devices.

 ## 2 Bottom toolbar
 On the left — REST API request status (shows current request to the Tango REST Server).
 Can have the following states: